 |A more detailed report about the meeting and its initial outcome (2 pages)||Within a couple of weeks after the meeting||Short term internal and confidential follow-up|

 |Response to a brief on-line questionnaire by the 2 leaders of the seed meeting||One and two years after the meeting||Long term internal and confidential follow-up |

 (update on any further development of the project)

-- The meetings should take place, on an agreed date, between September and mid-November 2018.
+- The meetings should take place, on an agreed date, between February and June 2019.